jamesaud/pypeline/README.md

 Unit tests are only provided for the pipeline, not the generic pipeline.
 They are in the unit_tests folder.
 Something to note is that a side effect of testing might be that a small busybox or alpine image remains on your machine.

+You'll have to specify the docker client in the 'setUpClass' methods for each class in the test files.

 ## Contributors

 James Audretsch: jamaudre@indiana.edu james.audretsch@cerner.com